Fiberglass Bows

 It is worth mentioning one other way fiberglass shows up in bows today.
 You can find plenty of videos on YouTube explaining how you can make your own bow out of PVC pipe and fiberglass rods (the kind used for driveway markers).
 These inexpensive materials and the unique properties of fiberglass can actually give you a powerful bow for very little investment.

 We have to admit we get a little excited about fiberglass.
 Why?
 We see every day how its impressive characteristics help manufacturers create new solutions for old design problems.
-We specialize in pultruded fiberglass and would love to have a conversation about how this versatile product might help you make whatever you make better.
+We specialize in pultruded fiberglass and would love to discuss how this versatile product can help you make whatever you make better.

 Get in touch here.